 Washington, DC 20528-0550

-Please note that if a passenger does not allow access to and the forwarding of such data, this refusal will necessarily imply the impossibility for Alitalia to transport such a passenger by air to Canada.
-Alitalia’s Security Department has been tasked with checking any correspondence in the names on the lists sent by the Government of Canada and those of the passengers on the Company’s check-in list.
+The data processed by Alitalia for the purpose of subsequent transmission to the Canadian authorities include: name, date of birth, sex and passport number.
+Please note that if a passenger refuses access to and transmission of his/her personal data, this denial will necessarily make it impossible for Alitalia to carry the passenger by air to Canada.
+Alitalia's Safety Administration has been appointed to verify the correspondence between the names present in the lists sent by the Government of Canada and the passenger present in the airline's check-in lists.

 - PASSENGERS TRAVELING TO JAPAN